Skip to main content

 How to attach extensions

-Open the Advanced settings dialog from step 1 of the campaign wizard, or the Extensions tab on the ad copy step.
-Each extension type has:
+Open the Advanced settings dialog from the targeting step of the wizard, or the Extensions tab on the ad copy step.
+For each extension type you can:

 • Pick existing.
-Choose from extensions already in the account.
+Choose from callouts, structured snippets, or price extensions already in the account.

 You can attach as many extensions as you want.
 Google decides at auction time which ones to show.